Display data from multiple Gravity Forms on your site

 If you collect data from multiple Gravity Forms, it can be helpful to combine that information into a single entry and display it using GravityView.

 In this post, we showed you how to combine data from two or more forms in Gravity Forms and display it on the front end of your website using Multiple Forms.
-The Multiple Forms extension for GravityView is a game-changer when it comes to aggregating data from multiple sources.
+The Multiple Forms Extension for GravityView is a game-changer when it comes to aggregating data from multiple sources.